teletypist/fred-teaches-git-at-foundry/3-commit-names-and-merge-conflicts/README.md

-# Activity 2 - Branching out
+# Activity 3 - Commit names and merging conflicts

 ## Purpose

-The purpose of this activity is to get used to way working in multiple dimensions within git.
-Created an alternate dimension is called **branching** and bringing things back together is called **merging**.
+The purpose of this activity is to get confident with git commit names and resolving conflicts during merges.

 ### Steps